Imafikus/notify-me-final/README.md

 ### Urls file
 Keeps the info about the course (course name and course url), it's used for scraping and making files in *sites* folder.
 File is in JSON format.

+### Mails file
+You have to create mails.txt file in the same folder where is your main.py.
+If you don't do that you'll get an error message displayed when you try to run the program. **Mails should be separated by newlines**, otherwise mailing won't work.

 ## Running the program
 If you want to manually run the program, you should do that by executing *run_script.sh* file.
 Recommended usage of the program is to put it into the [cron task scheduler](https://www.howtogeek.com/101288/how-to-schedule-tasks-on-linux-an-introduction-to-crontab-files/) to run on the given interval, so you don't have to run it manually.